jovanneste/DeepRL-MSA/README.md

 ## Features
 - Single-agent solution: Create an MSA using a single RL agent.
-- Multi-agent solution: Create an MSA using two RL agents.
+- Multi-agent solution: Create an MSA using two co-operative RL agents.
+- Ensemble model: Up to five agents with majority voting.

 ## Installation
 1. Clone the repository: